-Upgrade the shared path along the Barongarook Creek, Colac Project has been completed which provides an accessible shared pathway from Murray Street to Lake Colac.
-Complete upgrades to Memorial Square Playspace and Cororooke Open Space Colac The Memorial Square Playspace was officially opened in May 2022 and has been extremely well received by the community.
-Cororooke Cororooke Open Space playspace installation and civil work is scheduled to commence in second half of 2022.
-Secure land on the former Colac High School site for future public open space € Council has formally acquired the 2.4 hectares at the north end of the site (the donated component of the land) and has received the contract of sale for the additional two hectares that Council is purchasing.
-Acquisition to be completed in first quarter 2022-23.
-Complete masterplans with four city reserves (Eastern Reserve, Western Reserve, Lake Oval and Central Reserve) to provide direction for facility upgrades and improvements € Draft City Reserves Masterplan was developed in consultation with various user groups in preparation for exhibition and adoption in 2022-23.
-Implement oval lighting upgrades at five sporting reserves, being Alvie, Birregurra, Gellibrand, Irrewillipe and Warrowie recreation reserves € Birregurra and Warrowie lighting upgrades complete, and light towers in place at Irrewillipe, with power upgrade to take place in mid-2022.
+2021-22 Annual Initiative Status Progress comments Implement oval lighting upgrades at five sporting reserves, being Alvie, Birregurra, Gellibrand, Irrewillipe and Warrowie recreation reserves • Birregurra and Warrowie lighting upgrades complete, and light towers in place at Irrewillipe, with power upgrade to take place in mid-2022.
 Alvie and Gellibrand upgrades will happen in the second quarter of 2022-23 as they are dependent on Powercor programming power upgrades.
-Develop and implement the Gender Equality Plan The Gender Equality Action Plan (GEAP) was approved by 31 March 2022 in accordance with the Gender Equality Act 2020 and implementation has commenced.
+Develop and implement the Gender Equity Plan The Gender Equality Action Plan (GEAP) was approved by 31 March 2022 in accordance with the Gender Equality Act 2020 and implementation has commenced.
 The GEAP was submitted successfully to the Commission for Gender Equality in the Public Sector by 31 March 2022 and the Commission has advised that the Plan is compliant with the requirements of the Act.
-Support Colac Area Health's advocacy for a Headspace facility in Colac Strong partnerships have been forged between Council and headspace Colac, with collaboration underway to establish a joint Youth Advisory Group Conduct an EOI for a private operator to open a café facility in Bluewater that provides healthy eating options ${ $ A draft Expression of Interest has been developed and is to be issued in 2022-23.
-Conduct community consultation to understand community views and perceptions on the future of Council's Australia Day Events Community consultation was undertaken and engagement results presented to the October 2021 Council meeting.
+Support Colac Area Health's advocacy for a headspace facility in Colac Ø Strong partnerships have been forged between Council and headspace Colac, with collaboration underway to establish a joint Youth Advisory Group.
+Conduct an EOI for a private operator to open a café facility in Bluewater that provides healthy eating options • A draft Expression of Interest has been developed and is to be issued in 2022-23.
+Conduct community consultation to understand community views and perceptions on the future of Council's Australia Day Events Ø Community consultation was undertaken and engagement results presented to the October 2021 Council meeting.
 Council determined to conduct its Community Awards on a date other than Australia Day.
 Complete Reflect Action Plan in partnership with local Aboriginal community, ensuring it includes a specific section for the early years • Cross-functional Reconciliation Action Plan (RAP) working group established and developing a plan to deliver on the Reflect level of RAP.
-It is anticipated the RAP will be completed in 2022-23 and will include strong input from the local Indigenous community.
-A successful Reconciliation Week Event delivered as part of Council's commitment to reconciliation.
-Commence a campaign to highlight the positive aspects of Council's compliance activities $\textcircled{\textbf{S}}$ An audit of the main compliance issues has been done with the Local Laws team, as well as a web review.
+It is anticipated the RAP will be completed in 2022-23 and will include strong input from the local Aboriginal community.
+A successful Reconciliation Week event was delivered as part of Council's commitment to reconciliation.
+Commence a campaign to highlight the positive aspects of Council's compliance activities • An audit of the main compliance issues has been done with the Local Laws team, as well as a web review.
 Compliance letters have been reviewed to improve messages including support for people experiencing financial issues.

-Raise awareness about gender equity by displaying flags in Murray Street as part of the 16 Days of Activism Against Gender- Based Violence, and partner with other agencies to support events during this period Council secured a grant to purchase flags to display in Murray Street as part of the 16 Days of Activism Against Gender-Based Violence.
+2021-22 Annual Initiative Status Progress comments Raise awareness about gender equity by displaying flags in Murray Street as part of the 16 Days of Activism Against Gender-Based Violence, and partner with other agencies to support events during this period Council secured a grant to purchase flags to display in Murray Street as part of the 16 Days of Activism Against Gender-Based Violence.
 The flags went on display during November and December 2021 and were accompanied by awareness raising and publicity to promote discussion about gender equity in the community.
 Council also partnered with Colac Area Health to support a community walk and event.